 Don’t Forget the Small Expenses – They Really Do Add Up

 We all know that downsizing means reducing monthly expenses and not just the overall amount of your debt.
-And while this can often seem impossible to do, there are actually some easy ways to save money without effecting the quality of your life.
+And while this can often seem impossible to do, there are actually some easy ways to save money without affecting the quality of your life.

 The simplest thing you can do is to save by lowering interest rates.
 Take a hard look at all of your loans and credit that come with high-interest charges (mortgage, credit cards, lines of credit, etc.) and do some competitive shopping.
 Ratehub.ca makes this process really easy.